Lipschitz domain: Definition

 In other words, at each point of its boundary, $\Omega$ is locally the set of points located above the graph of some Lipschitz function.

 Generalization

-A more general notion is that of weakly Lipschitz domains, which are domains whose boundary is locally flattable by a bilipschitz mapping.
+A more general notion is that of weakly Lipschitz domains, which are domains whose boundary is locally flattenable by a bilipschitz mapping.
 Lipschitz domains in the sense above are sometimes called strongly Lipschitz by contrast with weakly Lipschitz domains.